chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

 - We have to mount EFS to all the vm's manually.
 To do that please refer [this](https://docs.aws.amazon.com/efs/latest/ug/mounting-fs-mount-helper-ec2-linux.html)

+- Let's create a folder structure `/mnt/automate_backups/` on all the Frontend and backend nodes.

 #### Configuration in OpenSearch Node

 - Mount the EFS on all OpenSearch Node.
 For example you mount the EFS to folder structure `/mnt/automate_backups/`

-- Create an OpenSearch sub-directory and set permissions to one of the OpenSearch servers (only if the network mount is correctly mounted).
+- Create an `opensearch` sub-directory and set permissionsas mention below  (all the opensearch nodes).

     ```sh
     sudo mkdir -p /mnt/automate_backups/opensearch